-Water-damaged electrical equipment wiring and equipment exposed to water damage shall comply with the following:
+Water damaged electrical equipment wiring and equipment exposed to water damage must comply with the following:

 Electrical wiring may require replacement depending on the type of wire or cable and what application it was listed for.

 Splices and termination must be checked to ensure compliance with article 110.14, 2017 edition, National Electrical Code through December 31, 2020, and article 110.14, 2020 edition, National Electrical Code thereafter.

 Energized electrical panels that have been submerged need to be de-energized to prevent loss of life and property.

 Other recommendations can be found in Guidelines for Handling Water Damaged Electrical Equipment published by the National Electrical Manufacturers Association (NEMA).